yeonnqw/ELEC1005-FirstAidHQ/README.md

 Submitting an emergency report triggered a POST request to the CommunityFirstAid SharePoint list.
 The operation completed successfully with HTTP 201 in 326ms — fast enough for a live emergency reporting system.

 **2. Delegation warning on CountRows**
 The formula `CountRows(Filter(CommunityFirstAid, Status.Value = "Resolved"))` was not delegated to SharePoint.
 Power Apps scanned only 500 rows locally.
 For the current scale of the app this works correctly, but would return inaccurate counts if the list exceeded 500 rows.
-This could be fixed by using a server-delegable formula.
+This could be fixed by using a server delegable formula.

 **3. Efficient screen navigation**
 5 user actions were recorded including 3 screen navigations.
 Navigating between screens did not trigger additional SharePoint network calls — confirming that data is loaded efficiently on app start.

----

 ## Technical Challenges

-**Challenge 1 — Role-based navigation**
+**Challenge 1 — Role based navigation**
 The app needed to direct users to different screens based on their role after login.
 This required storing the role in a variable on login and using an If statement to navigate to the correct screen.
 Early versions navigated everyone to the same screen which required restructuring the login formula.

 **Challenge 2 — SharePoint Choice column syntax**